u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 App
     An "App" is a specialized group of features available for installation in the Software.

-Odoo Partner
+Thrive Bureau ERP Partner
-    An Odoo Partner is a third-party company or individual, chosen by the Customer, and working with the Customer for their Odoo related services.
-The Customer can decide at any time to work with a different Odoo Partner, or to work with Odoo SA directly (subject to prior notice).
+    An Thrive Bureau ERP Partner is a third-party company or individual, chosen by the Customer, and working with the Customer for their Thrive Bureau ERP related services.
+The Customer can decide at any time to work with a different Thrive Bureau ERP Partner, or to work with Thrive Bureau ERP SA directly (subject to prior notice).

 Extra Module
-    An extra module is a directory of source code files, or a set of Python-based customizations created in a database (e.g. with Odoo Studio), that adds features or changes the standard behavior of the Software.
-It may have been developed by the Customer, by Odoo SA, by an Odoo Partner on behalf of the Customer, or by third parties.
+    An extra module is a directory of source code files, or a set of Python-based customizations created in a database (e.g. with Thrive Bureau ERP Studio), that adds features or changes the standard behavior of the Software.
+It may have been developed by the Customer, by Thrive Bureau ERP SA, by an Thrive Bureau ERP Partner on behalf of the Customer, or by third parties.

 Covered Extra Module